day8/re-frame/README.md

 good sharing guarantees to keep the size of the snapshots down.

-To this list of benefits, I would briefly add two:  the ability to genuinely model control via FSMs and the ability to do time travel debugging, even in a production setting.
+To this list, I would briefly add two:  the ability to genuinely model control via FSMs and the ability to do time travel debugging, even in a production setting.
 More on both soon.

 [Hoplon] takes the same approach via what they called `stem cells`, which is a root source of data.